-The Spanish Demonstrative Adjectives and Pronouns («Adjetivos y Pronombres Demostrativos») are a collection of words which point at something or someone based on its distance to the speaker.
+Spanish Demonstrative Adjectives and Pronouns («Adjetivos y Pronombres Demostrativos») are a collection of words which point at something or someone based on its distance to the speaker.

-Neutral VS Masculine and Feminine Forms
+Neutral VS Non-neutral Forms

 Uses of Neutral Forms

-No me gusta esto = I don’t like this (“this thing”).
+No me gusta esto = I don’t like this. («this thing»)

 Esto es muy bonito. = This (“this thing”) is very beautiful.